airbr/anagram-string/SOURCES.md

 ### People

-Consulted with a good friend named Nathan about my choice of question and also an initial review of this repository as it exists on GitHub
+I consulted with a good friend named Nathan Carnes about my choice of question and also an initial review of this repository as it exists on GitHub

 ### Websites/Links